Pratchat

 Subscribe: RSS | More

-Guest Cal Wilson (she/her) was a stand-up comedian and children’s author.
-She previously appeared in our first episode, “Boots Theory“.
+Guest Cal Wilson (she/her) was one of Australia and New Zealand’s most beloved comedians.
+She previously appeared in our first episode, “Boots Theory“, and would return for our fiftieth episode, “Salt Rat Arsenic Heat”.
 At the time of publishing Cal was about to tour a new live stand-up show, Hindsight, in multiple cities at festivals throughout 2018.
 (You can see the poster she mentions in our episode notes.)
 Cal passed away unexpectedly after a brief illness in October 2023; she is sorely missed.
+GNU Cal Wilson.

 You can find the full notes and errata for this episode on our web site.